-Service users said they had no concerns regarding their safety; they described how they could speak to staff if they had any concerns about safety or the care being provided.
+Service users said they had no concerns regarding their safety.

-RQIA had been notified appropriately of any incidents that had been reported to the Police Service of Northern Ireland (PSNI) in keeping with the regulations.
+RQIA had been notified appropriately of any in keeping with the regulations.
 Incidents had been managed appropriately.

 Staff were provided with training appropriate to the requirements of their role.

-The manager reported that none of the service users currently required the use of specialised mobility equipment.
-They were aware of how to source relevant training in specialised mobility equipment should it be required in the future.
+The manager reported that none of the service users currently required the use of specialised equipment.
+They were aware of how to source such training should it be required in the future.